 “Earlier this year, markets had priced in three Fed hikes and emerging market FX [foreign exchange] was still up versus the dollar, while emerging market bonds strongly outperformed developed market bonds.
 We think emerging markets will perform strongly after a hike,” he said.

-elsewhere that emerging markets are returning to investors’ favour, with flows to the region’s bond exchange-traded funds in June and July reaching $5.7 billion (€5.1 billion).
+There are signs elsewhere that emerging markets are returning to investors’ favour, with flows to the region’s bond exchange-traded funds in June and July reaching $5.7 billion (€5.1 billion).
 Antoine Lesné, a head of strategy and research at SPDR ETF, said this “may have signalled that the time is right to go back to the emerging world”.

 ©2016 funds europe